Dragon Games

 Golden Treasure: the Great Green

 Golden Treasure's strongest aspect, without a doubt to me, is its writing.
-The game does an incredible job at putting you inside the mind of a dragon, and the story and prose throughout Golden Treasure are downright magical, focusing on topics such as life and death, nature, compassion, self identity, and so much more.
+The game does an incredible job at putting you inside the mind of a dragon, and the story and prose throughout Golden Treasure are downright magical, focusing on topics like life and death, nature, compassion, self identity, and much more.
 Golden Treasure still to this day has some of the most emotionally moving and satisfying moments I've experienced in a game, and I can't thank it enough for that.

 The art and music of Golden Treasure are fantastic.
 Almost every part of this game feels polished and well thought-out, and it's clear that Golden Treasure was a labor of love more than anything else.
 The devs of Golden Treasure, Dreaming Door Studios, are currently working on a sequel to the game called Hierophant, so expect to see that one on this list too when it comes out!